hanley2d/artViewer/README.md

 ---
 ## Copyright Information
-Over 50,000 images from the Art Institute of Chicago API are in the public domain, however there are some that may not be in [some circumstances](https://www.artic.edu/image-licensing).
-As this project is purely for educational purposes, I don't see it as a problem if some of the images that may be displayed could fall under some copyright law.
+Over 50,000 images from the Art Institute of Chicago API are in the public domain, however there are some works that may not be in [some circumstances](https://www.artic.edu/terms).
+This project is purely educational and not for commercial purposes so I believe it falls under the fair use/fair dealing exception.

 ---